mek0124/mek0124/README.md

 ---
 #### What Am I Currently Doing?

 Currently, I am focusing more towards the UI/UX and automation side of things.
+I have:
-I am actively developing my own background task for maintaining a list of all known programming languages that updates once a month.
+  - developed my own background task for maintaining a list of all known programming languages that updates every 90 days.
 This tool will be able to run independently or be imported into your Python project.
+  - developed a functioning GUI for a Palindrome Checker
+  -

 <b><u>What's The Purpose?</u></b>